kuberaspeaking/HERE-JS-workshop/README.md

 # Generate apikey , app_id and app_code
 ![Folding in action](https://github.com/kuberaspeaking/Intergeo/blob/master/img/register.gif)

+# Start coding!

+Open your favourite IDE or a simple code editor like notepad or notepad++

-Please copy the starting HTML template below and paste into your your code editor.
+Copy the code below into your editor.

 ``` html
 <!DOCTYPE html>